Functional testing comes in all shapes and sizes, and the same goes for functional testing tools.

 Pricing: Open-source

-Rest Assured is a Java library for testing REST APIs and RESTful (XML and JSON) web services.
-Similar to Karate DSL, Rest Assured also supports writing in the Given-When-Then syntax and Java for further customization.
+Rest Assured is a Java library for testing REST APIs and RESTful (XML/JSON) web services.
+Like Karate DSL, it supports Given-When-Then syntax while allowing further customization using Java.

 Feature highlights: